newjersey/navigator-content/src/roadmaps/tasks/site-safety-permits.md

 callToActionText: ""
 ---

-Your business site will need to be inspected by your local government to verify that it's safe for customers and workers.
+Your business site will need to be inspected and approved by your local government to verify that it's safe for customers and employees.

 ---
 ### Safety Permits